RaymondWoon/Dead-Mans-Maze/README.md

 ## 4.2 Audio

-On the start menu, the game will play an orchestral music to set the mood of the player to get ready to play, similar to Polyfield.
+On the start menu, the game will play orchestral music to set the mood of the player to get ready to play, similar to Polyfield.
 Once in the game, the music will change between 2 states depending on what the player is doing.
 If the player has encountered an enemy, the music will get louder with fast tempo, otherwise the music will be quite with mellow tone.

 As for the environmental sound, the sound will give a isolation settings.
-The game will rely heavily on atmospheric sound giving the player a sense of dread and "stress" that there may be something right around the corner.
+The game will rely heavily on atmospheric sound, giving the player a sense of dread and "stress" that there may be something right around the corner.
 Most of the sounds will play at random intervals so that the player may not find the audio cues predictable, but with certain spacing between them so that they feel organic and not part of a predictable algorithm

 ## 4.3 Front End

-Upon starting the game, the player will be greeted with the start menu and a beautiful artwork in the background to invite the player to play the game.
-The menu UI will consists of a 'Start', 'Settings' and 'Exit buttons and leads to another menu page as shown in the wireframe below:
+Upon starting the game, the player will be greeted with the start menu and beautiful artwork in the background to invite the player to play the game.
+The menu UI will consists of a 'Start', 'Settings' and 'Exit' buttons and leads to another menu page as shown in the wireframe below:

 ![Dead Man's Maze - Start Menu](images/Dead_Man's_Maze_-_Start_Menu.png)

 *Figure 4.4: Start Menu Wireframe*

-The game will feature a simple HUD system with slight transparency to allow the player immersive themselves in the gameplay without being distracted by complicated HUD.
+The game will feature a simple HUD system with slight transparency to allow the players to immerse themselves in the gameplay without being distracted by complicated HUD.
 It consists of the health bar, ammo bar and gun selection slots as shown in the illustration below:

 ![Dead Man's Maze - HUD](images/Dead_Man's_Maze_-_HUD.png)